-Lubrication involves grease being squirted into the centre of the crankshaft using a grease gun.
+Lubrication involves engine oil dripping into the centre of the clutch drum as it rotates.

-Adjustment of the oil pump.
+Adjustment of the oil pump

 The oil pump is adjustable.
 Adjustments are made by turning the screw using a screwdriver or combination spanner.
-The machine is supplied from the factory with the screw set to middle position.
+The machine is supplied from the factory set to 1 turn open.
 Turning the screw clockwise will reduce the oil flow and turning the screw anti-clockwise will increase the oil flow.